TeamMacLean/install_opimage/README.md

 We'll get the automatic script from github and run that.

-1. In the terminal window, type `git://github.com/TeamMacLean/install_opimage`
+1. In the terminal window, type `git clone git://github.com/TeamMacLean/install_opimage`
 2. Then type `cd install_opimage`
 3. Then type `make ap`